OEA Members and Coronavirus FAQs

 How can I help my community during this time?

 Our state and our nation are facing an unprecedented challenge.
 As our elected officials make the difficult decisions about temporarily shutting down public life, we must find ways to work together and offer our support to keep our community healthy and safe.
 OEA will be coordinating with school districts and with state agencies about ways we can help others.
-This includes volunteering to distribute meals to students and providing childcare to medical professionals who are working on the frontlines of keeping our community safe during this pandemic.
+This includes distributing meals to students and families, maintaining essential mental health services for students, and providing childcare to medical professionals who are working on the frontlines of keeping our community safe during this pandemic.

 How will school employees be treated during the closures?

-New guidance released by Governor Kate Brown on the evening of March 17th, 2020, made clear that all Oregon school districts would receive allocations from the State Schools Fund as if the closure period had not occurred – and directed all Oregon public schools to pay all employees during the closure.
+Guidance released by Governor Kate Brown made it clear that all Oregon school districts would receive allocations from the State Schools Fund as if the closure period had not occurred.
+Governor Brown has also directed all Oregon public schools to pay all employees during the closure.

 Can I be forced to return to work during the school closures?